-"Online platform disclosed advertisements" are paid electronic media advertisements made via an online platform that allows users to engage in discourse and post content, or any other type of social media.
-The disclosure requirements for "online platform disclosed advertisements" apply only to advertisements that are in the form of a graphic, image, animated graphic, or animated image that an online platform hosting the advertisement does not allow the user to hyperlink to an internet website containing required disclosures.
+"Online platform disclosed advertisements" are either (1) electronic media advertisements made via an online platform that allows users to engage in discourse and post content, or any other type of social media, for which the committee pays the online platform or (2) electronic media advertisements that are in the form of a graphic, image, animated graphic, or animated image that an online platform hosting the advertisement does not allow to hyperlink to an internet website containing required disclosures, for which the committee pays the online platform.
 An "online platform disclosed advertisement" does not include a video, audio, or email advertisement.